Key Takeaways

 3. New miscellaneous operating costs: Unanticipated new costs relating to insurance and accounting tasks may arise.
 Forming an LLC or corporation may trigger additional insurance costs to be passed on to your business.
 Also, some states may force you to have a CPA audit or review your financial statement.

-If you need help determining how much does it cost to start an S corporation, you can post your legal need on UpCounsel's marketplace.
+If you need help determining how much does it cost to start an s corp, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.